 What Goes Into This Recipe

-No additional herbs or spices are added to the traditional Thai Pak Gad Dong recipe.
+The traditional Thai Pak Gad Dong recipe does not add additional herbs or spices.
 This is just my little twist on a classic Thai dish.
-I've done both, with and without, and loved both equally and want to share that nugget of tips here to help jazz up your Thai cooking even more.
-All these are completely optional, of course!
+I've done both, with and without, and loved both equally.
+I want to share that nugget of tips here to help jazz up your Thai cooking even more.
+All these are entirely optional, of course!

-Sticky Rice.
-The rice is what we will use to help with the fermentation of the mustard greens.
-Also called glutinous rice or sweet rice.
-Use jasmine rice if you don’t have sticky rice.
-We will use the rice water to help ferment, giving this easy recipe its sour flavor.
+Sticky Rice, also called glutinous rice or sweet rice, is what we will use to help ferment the mustard greens.
+If you don’t have sticky rice, use jasmine rice.
+The rice water will help ferment, giving this easy recipe its sour flavor.
+Read more about different types of Thai rice here.

 Water.
 Use clean, fresh water.
 Approximately 6-7 cups of water are used to soak the rice.
-Save the excess water until you are completely done with the recipe to ensure you have enough to cover the mustard greens.
+Save the excess water until you finish the recipe to ensure you have enough to cover the mustard greens.

 Salt.
 Use good quality sea salt rather than table salt.
 Sea salt is a great option.

 Herbs.
-Garlic, ginger, fresh or dried chilis, chives, bay leaf, or green onions.
-All optional!
+Garlic, ginger, fresh or dried chilis, chives, bay leaf, or green onions—all optional!
+Read more about Thai herbs here.

 Tools needed for making Pickled Mustard Greens